 Learn how to treat dog diarrhea using home remedies.

-Comet enjoyed his last hikes despite bouts of diarrhea due to an undiagnosed wasting disease that we suspected was cancer.
+Comet enjoyed his last hikes despite intermittent bouts of diarrhea due to cancer.

 He was not on medication for diarrhea.
-I often gave him cooked rice and broth to settle his stomach and replace the liquids lost.
+Instead, I often fed him cooked rice and broth to settle his stomach and replace the liquids lost.

 The first thing you want to do is figure out whether the dog has eaten something he or she shouldn't have.

 That is, if the dog has been healthy otherwise and had the proper round of Parvo virus shots as a puppy.

 If you want diarrhea relief for dogs, there's a simple remedy: Canned pumpkin!!!!
 Not the kind w/ the spices... but just the regular pumpkin.
 Sometimes I will give 1/2 the can, (I have 70 lb dogs).
 This gives a lot of fiber so their poop firms right up.
 And they love it!